Reading The Cigarette Century: Reflections on the Cultural Impact of Smoking from 1900 to 1970

 When the 20th Century Went Up in Smoke

 The Cigarette Century: The Rise, Fall, and Deadly Persistence of the Product that Defined America by Alan Brandt is not a boring treatise on the history of tobacco.
-There are more than a few of those books in print and the are quite forgettable.
-Brandt's rise to a different level because it truly does tap into the real reason why cigarettes were so enormously popular in the 20th century.
-The cigarette played a major role in creating cultural identity throughout the 20th century.
+There are more than a few of those books in print, and they are entirely forgettable.
+Brandt's rise to a different level because it genuinely does tap into the real reason why cigarettes were so enormously popular in the 20th century.
+The cigarette played a significant role in creating cultural identity throughout the 20th century.

 The Cigarette as a Cultural Icon Defining a Century

 Rising to the level of a cultural icon that helps shapes several generations is no small task.
 The achievement is even more profound since it came from an inanimate object that can cause premature death.